-By exception students with a grade point average of less than 2.5 can be considered for probationary status.
+Applicants with a grade point average of less than 2.5 may be considered for probationary status upon completion of additional requirements to strengthen their academic record.

 Probationary status is removed when the first nine credits of Mount Mary College graduate coursework are completed with a grade of B or better in each course.